The Ultimate Guide to Therapy: Unveiling Its Purpose and Power!

 Mental health professionals view you as a unique individual beyond any label, and they’re trained to address mental health issues while considering your complete well-being.
 They don’t disregard diagnoses but see them as part of your overall context.

-What problem does therapy solve?
+What mental health conditions does therapy solve?

 A guy wearing a nice white shirt with an expensive brown watch.
 He is looking up in the air contemplating a major life decision.